Scaling Recommender Transformers to One Billion Parameters: Model architecture

-Representing each user-item interaction as a triplet $(c_t, i_t, f_t)$ leads to a sequence of length $3n$ for $n$ interactions, which becomes computationally expensive for long user histories.
+\paragraph{Simplified architecture.} Representing each user-item interaction as a triplet $(c_t, i_t, f_t)$ leads to a sequence of length $3n$ for $n$ interactions, which becomes computationally expensive for long user histories.
 To reduce complexity, we merge each triplet into a single interaction embedding.
-Concretely, the encoder now outputs one hidden state $h_t$ per interaction instead of three (see figure \ref{fig:simplified}).
+Concretely, the encoder now outputs one hidden state $h_t$ per interaction instead of three (see Figure~\ref{fig:simplified}).

-This compression introduces several trade-offs in how context and item information are utilized.
+This compression introduces trade-offs in how context and item information are represented and reused across tasks.
 For next-item prediction, we can no longer obtain a fully context-aware hidden state $h_t^c$.
-Instead, we approximate it by concatenating the previous hidden state $h_{t-1}$ with the current context embedding $c_t$, followed by a projection via an MLP:
+Instead, we approximate it by concatenating the previous hidden state $h_{t-1}$ with the current context embedding $c_t$, followed by an MLP projection: